Helinox Incline Festival Chair Review

 Size and Weight

 The Festival Chair is small enough to happily carry around a festival or park all day, but it's not something to backpack with.
 It weighs 46 ounces (almost 3 pounds), making it one of the very heaviest models in our review and an unlikely contender for backpacking.
 Its packed size is also large at 5.5" x 6.5" x 19", which means it's not suited for strapping to the outside of a backpack.
-However, that weight and the shoulder sling make it easier to tote around a festival or park than most other front-country-style camp chairs.
+However, that weight and the shoulder sling make it easier to tote around a festival or park than most standard camping chairs.

 Stability